-For more than 50 years, Medicaid has played an essential role in the U.S. health care system - now providing health coverage for more than 72 million Americans, including one in three children, more than half of all births in some states, and nearly two-thirds of nursing home residents.
+For nearly 60 years, Medicaid has played an essential role in the U.S. health care system - Medicaid/CHIP now provide health coverage for more than 90 million people, including one in four children, 40 percent of all births, and nearly two-thirds of nursing home residents.
 Following are key milestones, preceding the Social Security Act Amendments and beyond.